 Thanks to my parents, I’ve been lucky enough to spend 20 years of my life learning and studying.
 Those fundamental learnings don’t actually come exclusively from school or university but also from Boys Scouts, practicing sports, dealing with my brother and sisters and traveling.
 At the age of 16, I began studying Law at University and even added an extra year to those Law School years by studying a Master in Arbitration and Alternative Dispute Resolution.

-Practicing Law for 6 years in a top law firm like Linklaters and in an important institution like the National Bank of Belgium (it’s like the Federal Reserve but for a much smaller country) taught me that a top notch professional service is (or should be) how to work under pressure, how to manage international teams and how to negotiate and persuade.
+Practicing Law for 6 years in a top law firm like Linklaters and in an important institution like the National Bank of Belgium (it’s like the Federal Reserve but for a much smaller country) taught me what a top-notch professional service is (or should be), how to work under pressure, how to manage international teams and how to negotiate and persuade.

-Fascinated by my clients’different businesses, I felt each day more attracted by business itself and therefore I decided to study Management and Marketing at IE Business School in Madrid.
+Fascinated by my clients’ different businesses, I felt each day more attracted by the business itself and therefore I decided to study Management and Marketing at IE Business School in Madrid.
 I very much enjoyed those 2 years of intensive individual and team work and I also discovered a new way of learning (the case study).
 This fully rich experience definitely changed my life!

 I’m involved in an incredible educational venture based in Madrid and Barcelona named Teamlabs.
 We run a university degree called LEINN (for Leadership, Entrepreneurship and Innovation) based on a learning by doing methodology.